-The further back in time your problems go (and I’m not just talking marital–plenty of people carry issues they’ve had from childhood into their adulthood and marriages, maybe never really “dealing” with them), the more you and your counsellor have to unpack, and the more time and money you will have to spend.
+The further back in time your problems go (and I’m not just talking marital–plenty of people carry issues they’ve had from childhood into their adulthood and marriage), the more you and your counsellor have to unpack, and the more time and money you will have to spend.

 So, with all this in mind it might feel like you’re between a rock and a hard place.
-But there is a solution that addresses each of these challenges and:
+But I offer a solution that addresses each of these challenges.

-- can be just between you and your spouse
+- it can stay between you and your spouse

-- does not require your spouse to be on board (if they’re no longer invested)
+- it does not require your spouse to be on board (if they’re no longer invested)

-- can be implemented immediately and consistently, in your own time
+- it can be implemented immediately and consistently, in your own time